wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 </code></pre>

 <p>
 But even then, you should avoid calling the same memoized function on the same inputs twice simultaneously.
 As <a href="https://github.com/r-lib/memoise/issues/29">RStudio's Jim Hester explains</a>, multiple processes could write to the same file at the same time and corrupt the results.
 In general, this sort of unpredictable behavior is called a <a href="https://en.wikipedia.org/wiki/Race_condition">race condition</a>, and it is the bane of any kind of parallel computing.
+For the <a href="https://github.com/r-lib/memoise">memoise package</a> specifically, there is <a href="https://github.com/r-lib/memoise/issues/29">ongoing discussion</a> about preventing race conditions in future development, possibly with <a href="https://github.com/gaborcsardi">Gábor Csárdi</a>'s <a href="https://github.com/r-lib/filelock">file-locking package</a>
 </p>

-## Solutions
+## Other solutions

 <p>
 <a href="https://www.gnu.org/software/make/">Make</a> and its spinoffs resemble <a href="https://CRAN.R-project.org/package=memoise">memoise</a>, but go they extra mile: they automatically account for dependencies and unlock <a href="https://en.wikipedia.org/wiki/Implicit_parallelism">implicit parallel computing</a>.
 There already exist <a href="https://github.com/wlandau-lilly/drake">Make-like packages just for R</a>.